 One requirement is that the individual has never been convicted of another criminal offense.
 However, if you are charged with more than one offense at the time of the offense for which petition is being sought and it is a nonviolent qualifying offense, you may still be eligible.
 The defendant must have also satisfied all of the conditions of the court, such as paying court costs and restitution and have maintained compliance with their probation.
 Finally, the law requires that a minimum of five (5) years have passed since the completion of all court requirements before expungement can be sought.

 Additional restrictions, which can be found under T.C.A 40-32-101, are that the offense does not involve a firearm, the offense does not require that the defendant register as a sex offender, and that the victim did not sustain a loss of more than twenty five thousand dollars ($25,000.00).
 Another requirement of eligibility is that the offense be one that is “nonviolent” in nature meaning that “the offense does not have as element the use, attempted use, or threatened use of physical force against the person or property of another”.

+Expunging a criminal record is a complicated process.
 If you meet the requirements for expungement under the new law, a well drafted petition is vitally important.
-Since the government has the option to oppose the petition, qualified representation is a must and Frank Lannom and his team at Lannom & Williams have the experience to provide it for you.
+Since the government has the option to oppose the petition, qualified representation is a must and Frank Lannom and his team at Frank Lannom Law Group have the experience to provide it for you.